“How do I even know if my hips are tight?”

 “Tight” is a relative concept, which will vary person-to-person.
 We all have different fitness goals so what one person think is tight, may be satisfactory for someone else.

-But what I can say is that most people can feel their tight hips when they reach across their body for something, try to bend forward over their knees while sitting and are met with a quiet scream from their muscles, or feel a bit of discomfort when they try to sit on their knees.
+What I can say is that most people can feel their tight hips when they reach across their body for something, try to bend forward over their knees while sitting and are met with a quiet scream from their muscles, or feel a bit of discomfort when they try to sit on their knees.

 Yup.
 It’s likely that you also have tight hips.